 - reduce the impact of major bushfires and to maintain or improve ecological resilience

-- refine and test management models used to support decision making, and
+- refine and test management models used to support decision making

 - improve bushfire management planning, strategies and actions.